openeventdata/mitie-py/README.md

 install`-ed.
 The actual, original source for the Python wrapper can be found [here](https://github.com/mit-nlp/MITIE/blob/master/mitielib/mitie.py).

+This code was donated to the Open Event Data Alliance by Caerus Associates.

 MITIE is licensed under the Boost Software License.